mbimbij/kafka-platform/README.md

 developpers to create, monitor and manage their topics in a self service fashion, inspired by a similar platform i had the opportunity to use at work.

-More pet projects on that topic to come.
+More pet projects on that topicDatabaseInfo to come.